Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Learning a new language can be faster if you already know a language, but you can also bring over preconceptions.
 For example in :cite:`joostenTeachingFunctionalProgramming1993`, imperative gotchas became misconceptions in functional programming: variables can be defined after they are used, operators like ``tail``, ``take``, ``drop``, ``remove``, ``filter`` do not mutate their arguments, and there is no need to clone results to prevent them from being mutated and corrupted.
 It's not clear what can be done - people hate UI changes, and will complain when their cherished workarounds no longer work, even if they are now unnecessary. `Dijkstra <https://www.cs.utexas.edu/users/EWD/ewd04xx/EWD498.PDF>`__ similarly stated that COBOL "cripples the mind" and BASIC "mentally mutilates programmers beyond hope of regeneration", presumably because they give the programmer the wrong impression of what programming is.
 Still though, Dijkstra is too pessimistic - a simple "Stroscot for Y programmers" guide series should be sufficient to retrain programmers away from their bad habits.

+Immersion is by far the best way to learn anything.
+And as research shows, it turns out that humans retain:

+    5% of what they learn when they’ve learned from a lecture.
+    10% of what they learn when they’ve learned from reading.
+    20% of what they learn from audio-visual.
+    30% of what they learn when they see a demonstration 50% of what they learn when engaged in a group discussion.
+    75% of what they learn when they practice what they learned.
+    90% of what they learn when they use it immediately.

+Think back to how you learned to play basketball, ride a bicycle, or swim.
+Instead of watching tutorial videos or reading a textbook on how to do something, the way to learn faster is to get into the trenches and gain experience through making mistakes.

 Even if the learning material is there, what will convince people to invest the time to give it a try?